PiggiesGoSqueal/VoiceAttack-R6S/README.md

 | [look;] up [1;2;3;4;]   | _change_direction_ | Move mouse to look up. |
 | voice_placeholder   | _category_placeholder_ | Description_placeholder |

+For a list of voice commands in the R6S-Lite profile import the Lite version into VoiceAttack.
+They'll include some but not all of the commands above.